dokku/dokku/docs/configuration/nginx.md

 - `access-log-path` (type: string, default: `${NGINX_LOG_ROOT}/${APP}-access.log`): Log path for nginx access logs
 - `error-log-path` (type: string, default: `${NGINX_LOG_ROOT}/${APP}-error.log`): Log path for nginx error logs

 The defaults should not be changed without verifying that the paths will be writeable by nginx.
-However, this setting is useful for enabling or disabling logging by setting the values to `off`
+However, this setting is useful for enabling or disabling logging by setting the values to `off`.

 ```shell
 dokku nginx:set node-js-app access-log-path off